helm/helm-www/content/en/docs/chart_template_guide/helm_ignore_file.md

 temp?
 ```

-Some notable differences from .gitignore:
+#### Some notable differences from .gitignore:
 - The '**' syntax is not supported.
 - The globbing library is Go's 'filepath.Match', not fnmatch(3)
 - Trailing spaces are always ignored (there is no supported escape sequence)
 - There is no support for '\!' as a special leading sequence.
 - It does not exclude itself by default, you have to add an explicit entry for `.helmignore`

+#### Pitfalls to avoid
+- Do not add `*.tgz` to your list of ignore rules because `helm package` will ignore dependency archives from being packaged in your chart.
+Instead, narrow down your glob filter or specify exact file names in your rule that does not conflict with any dependency packages

 **We'd love your help** making this document better.
 To add, correct, or remove
 information, [file an issue](https://github.com/helm/helm-www/issues) or send us a